 In May 2020, following the police killing of George Floyd in Minneapolis and subsequent protests worldwide protesting racism and racial injustice, trustees and board staff received questions about the role of policing in the UGDSB from community leaders and individuals across the board.
 In June 2020, the Board established a task force to review police presence in UGDSB schools.

-The scope of the Police Presence in Schools Task Force Review includes both the elementary and secondary panels (JK to grade 12) in the UGDSB.
-The following factors are being considered as part of the task force:
+The scope of the Police Presence in Schools Task Force Review included both the elementary and secondary panels (JK to grade 12) in the UGDSB.
+The following factors were considered as part of the task force: